 - medical services through the Indian Ocean Territories Health Service (IOTHS)

 - staff and public housing

-- airport management (under contract to PDL Toll)
+- airport management (under contract to Toll Remote Logistics)

-- port operations (under contract to Patrick Ports), and
+- port operations (under contract to Linx Stevedoring)

-- Motor Vehicle Registry (operated by the Shire of Cocos (Keeling) Islands).
+- Motor Vehicle Registry (operated by the Shire of the Cocos (Keeling) Islands)

-The Shire of the Cocos (Keeling) Islands is responsible for the provision of local government services to the Islands.
+The Shire of Cocos (Keeling) Islands is responsible for the provision of local government services to the islands.